Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Electric field correlator at NLO

-where the subscript $3p$ indicates the vertex factor is originated in the diagrams with three propagators.
-By looking at their explicit forms in Table~\ref{tab:3prop-vertex}, one can see that after the index contraction between $i$ and $j$, this sum of vertex factors is purely imaginary.
+where the subscript $3p$ indicates that the vertex factor originates from the diagrams with three propagators. { This quantity, as opposed to $N^{(5),(6)}$ (which has both real and imaginary parts), is manifestly a purely imaginary number. }